 📖 Read more: How to Prepare for an In-Person Interview

 Chances are your screening interview will be held over the phone.
 Depending on the interview process, your first interview may also be on the phone.
 Just because you don’t have to worry about all the extra details an in-person interview entails, don’t overlook the importance of preparing for a phone interview.

 - Remove all distractions

-- Charge your phone and turn alerts on
+- Charge your phone and set to DND mode

 - Smile!
 It comes through even on the phone.